 Listen to this article

-Brightpick, the business unit of Photoneo that provides warehouse automation systems, brought in $19 million in funding, bringing Photoneo’s Series B round to a total of $40 million.
+Brightpick, a provider of warehouse automation systems, brought in $19 million in funding, bringing Photoneo Brightpick Group’s Series B round to a total of $40 million.
 The company plans to use the latest round of funding to further expand into the US.
-This round brings Photoneo’s total funding to date to $53 million.
+This round brings Photoneo Brightpick Group’s total funding to date to $53 million.